A Customizable Last.fm Now Playing Overlay

 Deployment

-Do not commit a personal session key in a fork.
+And please don’t commit a personal session key in a fork.

 Closing